What is Inflammation?

 There are many foods that have shown to have natural anti-inflammatory properties and with the rise in natural remedies, alternative therapies and eating for healthy diets, it is no surprise that more studies are being conducted on foods with healing properties.

-The below foods have shown to possess high levels of anti-inflammatory properties;
+The below foods have shown to possess high levels of natural anti-inflammatory properties;

 - Olive Oil